eHorlyck/shield-icons/README.md

 ## Contribution
 I will be open to any contribution.
 If you have any idea, please let me know.
 I will be happy to help you.

-## Thanks
+## Thanks To
-I would like to thanks all the developers who made different Libraries, Packages, Tools & APIs.
+All the developers who made different Libraries, Packages, Tools & APIs.
 Specially
 - ReactJS
 - Simple Icons
 - Shield.io